Jahia/jexperience-google-analytics/README.md

 A Google analytics event is defined by 4 fields :

-1) Event Category : this field will be set automatically by Marketing Factory to : personalization/optimization/page_personalization/page_optimization
+1) Event Category : this field will be set automatically by jExperience to : personalization/optimization/page_personalization/page_optimization
 2) Event Action : This field will automatically be set to "Display"
 3) Event Label : This field will automatically be set to <Test Displayable Name>-<Variant Displayable Name>

 What will the experiments look like ?
 -
-In order to push Experiments Marketing Factory prefill the Google Experiment Object using the following values :
+In order to push Experiments jExperience prefill the Google Experiment Object using the following values :
 ```
 {
     'accountId': <Your Account ID>,